lachimolala2628/lachimolala2628/README.md

 # 💫 About Me:
 Hello!
-I’m the Ayush Kumar.
-I’m a 19-year-old Creative Frontend Developer from New Delhi.
-Yes, I definitely love what I do and I’m a freelancer.
-I am a developer who transforms a design into a pixel-perfect, high-performance, accessible, and responsive web app.
-I love the whole development process, which is what keeps me interested and glued to my work.
-When I’m not working, I love to relax by reading a good book or listening to music.
-It boosts my creativity and helps me recharge.
+My name is Ayush Kumar, I’m a 19-year-old Creative Frontend Developer from New Delhi, India.
+I love building high-quality, high-performance, and responsive web applications.
+I can turn any design into a perfect digital experience.
+What I love the most that keeps the inner me engaged in the development process is the complete process from ideation to execution.
+My work is not merely a profession; it is a craft that I take pride in.
+Making sure that things are accessible and optimising each detail for responsiveness and polish.
+When I am not coding , I like to read or listen to music to relax.
+Doing these hobbies help me relax and think creatively which then gives me ideas for my work.
+Balancing work with these hobbies allow me to stay creative and keep pushing the envelope in frontend development.

 ## 🌐 Socials: